 Canned Fish and Microorganisms

 Canned salmon undergoes a sterilization process, wherein pressurized cooking under high temperatures of 240-266°F is done.
-This is the only preservative method employed in the salmon canning process since the cans are airtight.
+This is the only preservative method employed since the cans are airtight.

 How to Avoid Bacteria in Frozen Salmon

-Frozen salmon can spoil if it thaws during transport or left in a warm temperature for too long before cooking.
-To avoid potential health consequences, the FDA suggests these things to consider 6:
+Frozen can spoil if it thaws during transport or left in a warm temperature for too long before cooking.
+To avoid potential health consequences, the FDA suggests these things to consider 5:

 - Packaging.
 Avoid packing frozen fish in torn, open or crushed packages.
 Fish packaging with signs of frost or ice crystals shows the fish has been stored too long or thawed and refrozen.

 - If the frozen fish is soft in any area, do not purchase it.
-Frozen fish should be solidly frozen.
+It should be solidly frozen.

 - Storage.
 Store frozen fish in your freezer as soon as possible.
 Otherwise, wrap in foil, plastic wrap or moisture-proof paper to store in the freezer.
 Consider an airtight bag by using a vacuum sealer.

 - Preparation.
-Avoid cross-contamination by washing cutting boards, dishes, utensils and countertops with soap and hot water in between preparations of the salmon.
+Avoid cross-contamination by washing cutting boards, dishes, utensils and countertops with soap and hot water in between preparations of the fish.
 Separate it from cooked or ready to eat foods.

 - Use a sanitizer of 1 tablespoon of liquid odorless chlorine bleach to a gallon of water to disinfect surfaces after use preparing pre-frozen fish.

-The following table compares the nutrients in salmon and canned salmon:
+The following table compares the nutrients of each one: